Fl4v1u5/Master-Miner/README.md

   El código está licenciado bajo la licencia MIT.

-  Copyright (c) 2019-2020 Noriel_Sylvire.
+  Copyright (c) 2019-2020 NorielSylvire (Flaviu E. Hongu).

 # English
-  This is the code for my second Programming Fundamentals assignment for the UCM back in 2019.
+  This is the code for my second Programming Fundamentals assignment for the UCM.
   This is a game where you control a miner who wants to escape a mine using his trusty pickaxe, dinamite and some other mechanics.
   The game's incomplete.
   Just did the minimum to complete the assignment.

-  WARNING: If you copy this smelly code and publish it as yours for college, their copy detection will be activated and you'll get a 0/10, m8 :) I already got my 10/10 so I don't care anymore, that's why I made it public.
+  WARNING: If you copy this smelly code and publish it as yours for college, their copy detection will be activated and you'll get a 0/10.
+I already got my 10/10 so I don't care anymore, that's why I made it public.

   The code is licensed under the MIT license.

-  Copyright (c) 2019-2020 Noriel_Sylvire.
+  Copyright (c) 2019-2020 NorielSylvire (Flaviu E. Hongu).